 Example: The JSON-LD document below

 Can be serialized as YAML as follows.
-Note that entries starting with `@` need to be enclosed in quotes (as shown in this example), because `@` is a reserved character in YAML.
+Note that entries starting with `@` need to be enclosed in quotes because `@` is a reserved character in YAML.

 This document is based on YAML 1.2.2, but YAML-LD is not tied to a specific version of YAML.
 Implementers concerned about features related to a specific YAML version can specify it in documents using the `%YAML` directive (see ).